Who are you?

 When we talk about churches now, we talk about spiritual families in very different forms.

-If other churches would want us to help them introduce those five points, we would love that.
+If other churches would like us to help them implement those five points, we would love that.

 How did you get this idea?